 Production data and packaging are based on details provided by the manufacturer.
 The formulation used for evaluation refers to a specific product.
 The data quality of the background data is considered to be good.

-Period under review

-Representative formulations are valid for 2021.
+3.7 Period under review Representative formulations are valid for 2021.

-Allocation

-Mass allocation has been applied when primary data have been used and implemented into the LCA model.

-3.9 Comparability

-Basically, a comparison or an evaluation of EPD data is only possible if all the data sets to be compared were created according to EN 15804 and the building context, respectively the product-specific characteristics of performance, are taken into account.
+Geographic Representativeness Land or region, in which the declared product system is manufactured, used or handled at the end of the product's lifespan: Europe 3.9 Allocation Mass allocation has been applied when primary data have been used and implemented into the LCA model.
+3.10 Comparability Basically, a comparison or an evaluation of EPD data is only possible if all the data sets to be compared were created according to EN 15804 and the building context, respectively the product-specific characteristics of performance, are taken into account.
+The used background database has to be mentioned.